Skip to main contentScroll Top

 Reunion with Hanoi.
 Not without difficulty, because in addition to my still painful arm, it is almost 2 hours of dusty road (80 km again) and with traffic that is quite chaotic with motorbikes and trucks galore.
 Not to mention Hanoi which is even worse.
 I was somehow happy to return the motorbike and thus ended the 1300 km of adventure in the north of this beautiful country.

-We spent the afternoon wanting to visit Hanoi, but it was Monday so all the monuments and museums were closed...
-So we sat down in a café for a bit and did some souvenir shopping while remembering our visit here 5 years ago.
+We spent the afternoon wanting to visit Hanoi, but it was Monday so all the monuments and museums were closed… So, we settled down for a while in a cafe and did some shopping (mostly souvenir shopping) while reminiscing about our visit here 5 years ago.

 Ho Chi Minh Mausoleum Hanoi